Why is my basement damp? How to fix basement moisture

 When hot air meets cold air, condensation forms, you may notice this in the Winter on your windows when little water beads start to form inside on the windows.

 The same principle applies to your basement.
 Because the basement is usually cooler when hot air comes in and water vapors have contact with cool air from the basement, condensation will form on the walls causing basement dampness.

 We even noticed some water on our drop ceiling tiles, which was caused by condensation from ice in the sink right above it.

 How to fix condensation on the walls

-If the slope of the ground outside of your house isn’t properly draining away water when it rains that water can find its way back towards the house as opposed to running off like it should.
+If the slope of the ground outside of your house isn’t properly draining away water when it rains, that water can find its way back towards the house as opposed to running off as it should.

 How to fix grading issues